abkhur/liltracer/readme.md

 ![default output](https://i.ibb.co/kQkV7MZ/image.png)

 By default, this program will spit out a 1280x780 image.
 Keep that in mind.
-This thing's like a graphics slowcooker.
+This thing's like a graphics slowcooker, basically.
 You can lower the resolution by fiddling around with variables in ```main.cc```.
 #
 ### Contact info